nikhilnam1000/capstone-nikhil-template/README.md

 [DONE] Step 6: External context augmentation using Tavily Search

-[TODO] Step 7: Streamlit application for interactive usage
+[DONE] Step 7: Streamlit application for interactive usage
 + Build a simple user-facing interface

 ## Conclusion:

-I had planned to achieve {this this}.
-I think I have/have-not achieved the conclusion satisfactorily.
-The reason for your satisfaction/unsatisfaction.
+I had planned to achieve building a model that takes a particular situation, analyses it and tells the user the best way to go on about building a model and all the things to keep in mind to execute.
+I think I have scratched the surface of this problem statement, but I believe it needs a lot more detail and more concrete explanations.

 ----------